dioKaratzas/android-inapp-update/README.md

         setContentView(R.layout.activity_main);

         updateManager = UpdateManager.Builder(this, REQ_CODE_VERSION_UPDATE)
-                .setResumeUpdates(true) // Resume the update, if the update was stalled.
-Default is true .setMode(UpdateMode.FLEXIBLE)
+                .resumeUpdates(true) // Resume the update, if the update was stalled.
+Default is true .mode(UpdateMode.FLEXIBLE)
-                // default is true.
-If is set to false you,
+                // default is false.
+If is set to true you,
                 // have to manage the user confirmation when
                 // you detect the InstallStatus.DOWNLOADED status,
-                .setUseDefaultSnackbar(false)
+                .useCustomNotification(true)
-                .setHandler(this);
+                .handler(this);

         updateManager.checkForAppUpdate();
     }